DataDog/hiring-engineers/answers.md

 ### Q. Install a database on your machine (Used MySQL) and then install the respective Datadog integration for that database.

-I opted for MySQL as I have experience of using this in a past life, installation went smoothly and configuring the check was a breeze, again, the ease and simplicity of configuring Datadog shone through again.
+I opted for MySQL as I have experience of using this in a past life when I used to build and maintain a linux backend for a client that provided a SAAZ solution to the UK & US markets, installation went smoothly and configuring the check was a breeze, again, the ease and simplicity of configuring Datadog shone through.

 </br>

 ### Q. Create a custom Agent check that submits a metric named my_metric with a random

 Originally I set a value of 40 but then realised this gave me a flatline graph and then figured this was not going to represent a real-world metric well so after some research I discovered the randomNumber function and set this to give me a better view.
+Note to self, do not be so literal.
 </br>

 [![My Custom Check](https://s3-eu-west-1.amazonaws.com/malherring/datadog_screenshots/custom_check.png)](https://docs.datadoghq.com/developers/agent_checks/ "Open: Writing an Agent check")